geohackweek/raster/_episodes/04-workingwithrasters.md

 {: .shell}

-## 6. What about when your rasters don't line up perfectly?
+## 7. What about when your rasters don't line up perfectly?

+To be able to do raster math and have the outputs make sense, we may need do some combination of reprojecting, resampling and clipping.

+### 7a. pygeotools.warplib

+### 7b. gdalwap

+### 7c. rasterio

+### 7d. pygeoprocessing

 [landsat8preview]: https://landsat-pds.s3.amazonaws.com/L8/042/034/LC80420342013156LGN00/LC80420342013156LGN00_thumb_small.jpg "Landsat 8 preview image over the California Central Valley"